Welcome to our store

 Sensoril® Ashwagandha is an extract that uses the roots and leaves of the Ashwagandha plant and is more concentrated than a standard Ashwagandha extract (it’s standardized to 10% withanolide glycosides).
 This form of Ashwagandha is clinically studied to reduce stress and occasional anxiousness at a dosage of 125 mg per day.†

 Ashwagandha is a plant long revered in Ayurvedic medicine as an adaptogen to help the body adapt to stressors.
-The roots and leaves are often used in extracts as they contain active ingredients called withanolides.
+The roots and leaves are often used in extracts for health supplements as they contain active ingredients called withanolides.
 When given at clinically-studied dosages, Ashwagandha reduces stress.†

-Thinking of taking Ashwagandha?
-Whether you prefer an Ashwagandha powder, Ashwagandha tablets or Ashwagandha capsules, you first need to check the label for the type of Ashwagandha extract being used to see if it’s standardized to ensure potency and consistency of the active ingredient.
+Thinking of taking Ashwagandha supplements to support your health routine?
+Whether you prefer an Ashwagandha powder, Ashwagandha tablets or Ashwagandha capsules, you first need to check the label for the type of Ashwagandha extract being used to see if it’s standardized to ensure the potency and consistency of the active ingredient.
 The two standardized and clinically-studied Ashwagandha extracts used by Nature Made® are KSM-66® Ashwagandha and Sensoril® Ashwagandha.
 As for how much Ashwagandha per day you should take?
 Well as we just learned, it all depends on the type of extract being used!
 Make sure you are following the dosing instructions on the label so that you receive the correct dosage to support stress relief.
 However, before you begin Ashwagandha supplementation, you should discuss your needs with your healthcare practitioner to help determine the best Ashwagandha supplement for you.†

 KSM-66® is a registered trademark of Ixoreal Biomed Inc.